Evaa18/data-models/models/base/marketplace/_columns.md

 {% enddocs %}

 {% docs ambassador_becomes_available_or_iced_up_at %}
-Denormalized timestamp that should indicate when the ambassador will either becomes available or iced up following interaction failures
+Denormalized timestamp that should indicate when the ambassador will either becomes available or iced up following interaction failures.
 {% enddocs %}

 {% docs ambassador_last_iced_up_at %}